 About Summer Scholars

-from high school to the University.
+high school to the University.
 This summer experience offers students the opportunity

 at LSU.
 Students are provided with a structured environment conducive to building